FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 ### What's functionality plugin?

-A functionality plugin is just a plugin like any other plugin, but the main difference is that it's not publicly distributed.
-It's one custom plugin that encompasses all your site's custom functionality.
+A functionality plugin is just a plugin like any other plugin, but the main difference is that it's **not publicly distributed** and it's meant to be one custom plugin to **encompass all of the custom functionality** for your site.

 ---
 class: center, middle